Oracle SQL (Genius Series Book 21)

 A Two-Table Join Using Traditional Syntax

-You Can Fully Qualify All Columns
+You Fully Qualify All Columns For Clarity

-A two-table join using ANSI Syntax
+A Join using ANSI Syntax

 Quiz – Can You Finish the Join Syntax?